euruband/euruband/README.md

 ## Making music collaboratively using Sonic Pi

-euruband makes it possible to code music together collaboratively using sonic-pi together.
+euruband makes it possible to code music collaboratively using sonic-pi together.
 Each user can enter a so-called "stage".
-Each stage has a performance and each user can contribute to that performance submitting Ruby code.
-The performance, which is the concatenation of all participating users of a stage, will be send and played by Sonic Pi.
+Each stage has a performance and each user can contribute to that performance by submitting Ruby code.
+The performance, which is the concatenation of all participating user's contributions of a stage, will be send to and played by Sonic Pi.

 ## Why should I do this?